tieubochet/alpha_teeboo_hype/README.md

-# Real-time tracking of Binance Alpha project airdrops Bot
+# Real-time tracking of Binance Alpha Airdrops

 This is a Python-based Telegram bot that fetches and displays upcoming crypto airdrop events.
 It is built with Flask and designed for easy deployment on Vercel.